AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ What data is deleted when I process a deletion request?

-Campaign automatically deletes all data linked to a data subject: recipient profile, delivery and tracking logs, custom data with ownership relationships, subscription history, and web tracking data.
+Campaign automatically deletes all data linked to a data subject: recipient profile, delivery and tracking logs, custom data with ownership relationships, and subscription history.

 **How it works:** Campaign deletes all data where the link to the recipient has `integrity="own"` in the schema definition, ensuring cascading deletion across related tables.